-350 Obtaining registration other than third party transfer
+350 Obtaining registration

-- (1) Registration of a dealing other than a third party transfer may be sought only by giving the chief executive a notice of the dealing in the approved form. - (2) The form must be accompanied by the fee prescribed under a regulation.
+- (1) Registration of a dealing with a GHG authority, other than an assessable transfer, may be sought by giving the chief executive a notice of the dealing in the approved form. - (2) However, a dealing with a GHG authority prohibited under section 347 can not be registered and is of no effect. - (3) The approved form must be accompanied by the fee prescribed under a regulation.